Get insider access

 All Reviews

-Our recommendations above are what we think are currently the lightest gaming mouse picks that are best for most people.
+Our recommendations above are what we currently think are the best lightweight gaming mouse picks for most people.
 We factor in the price (a cheaper mouse wins over a pricier one if the difference isn't worth it), feedback from our visitors, and availability (no mice that are difficult to find or almost out of stock everywhere).

-If you would like to do the work of choosing yourself, we've prepared a custom table of all the mice we've tested sorted by weight.
+If you'd like to choose a mouse for yourself, we've prepared a custom table of all the mice we've tested sorted by weight, with the lightest gaming mouse we've tested at the top.
 Be careful not to get too caught up in the details.
 While no mouse is perfect for every use, most mice are great enough to please almost everyone, and the differences are often not noticeable unless you really look for them.